ilyla/Sleepy-Story-Samantha/Chapter 8 - Complications.md

 `*Samantha: Good morning to you too.
 What kinda website?
 I can do it for free if you just want something simple.*`

-`*Andrew: shouldnt be too hard. i just want something that says my name and has a picture of me and some information*`
+`*Andrew: shouldnt be too hard. i just want something that says my name and has a picture of me and some info*`

 `*Andrew: apparently it looks good on a college application*`